nshigenaga/walkablesupport/README.md

 **Information Collection and Use**

 For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to device Internet Protocol (“IP”) address, device name, operating system version.
-The information that we request will be retained on your device and is not collected by us in any way.
+The information we request during the use of the app is stored only on your device.
+This information is not stored on any external servers or databases by TeamWalkable.
+However, our app utilizes third-party services, and these services might collect information in their own ways.
+Specifically, services like Unity may be relevant in this context.
+For the privacy policies of these third-party services, please refer to their respective official websites.

 The app does use third-party services that may collect information used to identify you.

-Link to the privacy policy of third-party service providers used by the app
+Link to the privacy policy of third-party service providers used by the app:

 *   [Unity](https://unity3d.com/legal/privacy-policy)